drganjoo/p1_navigation/README.md

 ## Goal of the project
 ![Trained Agent][image1]

 A reward of +1 is provided for collecting a yellow banana, and a reward of -1 is provided for collecting a blue banana.
-Thus, the goal of the agent is to collect as many yellow bananas as possible while avoiding blue bananas.
+The goal of the agent is to collect as many yellow bananas as possible while avoiding blue bananas.

 The task is episodic, and in order to solve the environment, the agent must get an average score of +13 over 100 consecutive episodes.
-## State Space
+### State Space
 The state space has 37 dimensions and contains the agent's velocity, along with ray-based perception of objects around agent's forward direction.
 Given this information, the agent has to learn how to best select actions.

-## Action Space
+### Action Space

 Four discrete actions are available, corresponding to:
 - **`0`** - move forward.